Macedonians were Greeks

 Let’s see why this is a mistranslation as used by Slavic nationalist propaganda:

 The original ancient text under scrutiny is: “καὶ τοῖς γένεσι τῷ τε Ἑλληνικῷ καὶ τῷ Μακεδονικῷ φιλοτιμίας ἐνέπεσεν ἐς ἀλλήλους.”

-The meaning is therefore quite different than the one portrayed by the propagandists.
-Unfortunately this error in translation has propagated in various English websites, but it does not mean ‘racial rivalry’ but rather they loved honour so much that this drove them upon each other.
-In short, during the battle and while the Makedonians were trying to equal Alexander’s accomplishments and not stain the honour of the phallanx, which was ‘unbeatable’… the ‘love for honor’ drove the two tribes upon each other.
+The meaning of this particular passage is therefore quite different than the one portrayed by the propagandists.
+Unfortunately this error in translation has propagated in various English websites, but it does not mean ‘racial rivalry’ but rather they loved honour so much that this drove these groups upon each other.
+In short, during the battle and while the Macedonians were trying to equal Alexander’s accomplishments and not stain the honour of the phallanx, which was ‘unbeatable’… the ‘love for honor’ drove the two groups upon each other.

 Regarding text that mentions “Greeks and Macedonians” and the like, it is meant for clarity and in no way does the author mean to say that the Macedonians were not Greek.
 Similar examples are the following texts involving other Hellenic tribes:

 “When the Athenians attacked the Greeks…” <Thucydides, “History of the Peloponnesian War, 3.62”>

 “Agesilaos was accused… that he exposed the city as an accomplice in the crimes against the Hellenes.” <Plutarchos, Agesilaos 26>

 “Thus, the Hellenes were wondering what the state of the Lakedaimonian army would be had it been commanded by Agesilaos or… the old Leonidas.” <Plutarchos, Agis 14>